This post may contain affiliate links. Please read our disclosure policy.

 Tofu Banh Mi Sandwiches include an explosion of flavors and textures.
 Here’s what you’ll need to make them:

 - Marinated tofu.
-The tofu is marinated in a tasty mix of fresh ginger, minced garlic, soy sauce and sesame oil, and sprinkled with sesame seeds after it’s cooked.
+I use extra-firm tofu that is marinated in a tasty mix of fresh ginger, minced garlic, soy sauce, and sesame oil and sprinkled with sesame seeds after it’s cooked.
+A little lime juice and maple syrup are delicious in the marinade as well.

 - Cilantro.
 For freshness, flavor and a pop of color.